-Supervised Occupation Experience (SOE) (1-0) Students majoring in Agri-Business or Farm Management must enroll in one credit hour SOE experience per semester.
+Supervised Occupation Experience (SOE) (1-0) 1 Credit Students majoring in Agri-Business or Farm Management must enroll in one credit hour SOE experience per semester.
+Those without a in one credit hour SOE experience per semester.
 Those without a part-time job in their field of training may get SOE credit on the college farm with 40 clock hours of work experience per semester.

-AGRI 223 Public Relations in Agri-Business (3-0) 3 Credits
+AGRI 223 S Public Relations in Agri-Business (3-0) 3 Credits